 The Audit & Finance Committee is responsible for overseeing the Company's financial reporting process on behalf of the Board.
 In addition, the Audit & Finance Committee reviews, acts on and reports to the Board with respect to various auditing and accounting matters, including the selection of the Company's independent registered public accounting firm, the scope of the annual audits, fees to be paid to the independent registered public accounting firm, the performance of the Company's independent registered public accounting firm, the accounting practices of the Company and the Company's internal controls and legal compliance functions.
-As explained above, the Audit & Finance Committee also has oversight of the Company's Website at www.endo.com, under "Investors/Media-Corporate Governance."
+As explained above, the Audit & Finance Committee also has oversight of the Company's ERM program and its information security program.
+The Audit & Finance Committee's charter is available on the Company's website at www.endo.com, under "Investors/Media-Corporate Governance."